Broadcast and Print Journalist, Columnist and Author

 Born in Providence, Rhode Island.
 Educated at Boston College and the University of Amsterdam.
 Has more marriages than children.
 Has run for Vice President of the United States (2004 – beaten by a man who shot his friend in the face).

-- Two non-fiction books:
+- Three non-fiction books:

 - Daddy, What’s the Middle Class?

 - Left Out in America, the State of Homelessness in the United States.

 - Two published children’s books

 - The Magic Diary.

 - After the Pandemic: Visions of Life Post COVID-19